 - The credit is limited if your modified adjusted gross income is above a certain amount.
 The amount at which this phase-out begins varies, depending on your filing status.

 With the Child Tax Credit, you can reduce your federal income tax by up to $2,000 for each qualifying child.
 Your child must be either your son, daughter, stepchild, foster child, sibling, stepsister/brother or a descendant of any of these individuals.
 A legally adopted child is treated as your own child.
 The child must not have provided more than half of their own support and you need to claim them as a dependent on your federal tax return.
-The qualifying child should have lived with you for more than half of the tax year, and there are some exceptions to the residence test.
+The qualifying child should have lived with you for more than half of the tax year, and there are some exceptions to the residency test.

 5. What is Self-Employment tax and how do I use it?